How to Approach Budgeting in Uncertain Times

 Figure out which business drivers are having the biggest impact on your business’s performance.
 These can vary significantly by industry, but common examples include sales leads and quota attainments, internal efficiency, and supplier costs.
 Find yours by looking at your financial statements and asking: “What drives this line item?”

-With all of the above information on hand, it’s time to pull your business budget together.
+With all of the above information on hand, it’s time to pull your business budgeting plan together.
 Make sure it includes:

 The catch with creating a business budget in regular times is that it relies on typically predictable variables, many of which have been thrown into flux thanks to COVID-19.